Physical / Mobility

 Campfire Circle

-• Facing the programming, to the left is a campfire circle with four benches and a non-wheelchair-accessible picnic table facing it.
-To the right, there are eight benches facing a projector wall.
+There is a campfire circle with four benches and a standard picnic table facing it.
+There are also eight benches facing a projector wall.
 It is about 14 inches from the ground to the topside of each bench, and benches do not have a back or armrest.
 There is open space to place a wheelchair on either end of each bench.

 A parking pad leads to a campsite.
 An accessible reserved parking sign indicates the sites as accessible for parking.